 Within the TRP channel superfamily, the transient receptor melastatin (TRPM) subfamily, defined by its unique N-terminal Melastatin Homology Regions (MHRs), is composed of eight members, TRPM1 to TRPM8.
 They are involved in diverse physiological pathways, such as temperature sensation, regulation of ion homeostasis, and redox sensation.

-In 2017, the Lee Lab reported the first cryo-EM structure of a full-length TRPM8, which is the long-sought-after cold and menthol sensor in humans in collaboration with the Lander lab at TSRI (Science 2017).
-Following the initial determination of the channel architecture, we set out to investigate the molecular mechanisms of TRPM8 gating by which the channel is activated by various ligand modulators, including cooling agents such as menthol and icilin and membrane lipid phosphatidylinositol 4,5-bisphosphate [PI(4,5)P2].
+In 2017, the Lee Lab reported the first cryo-EM structure of a full-length TRPM8, the long-sought-after cold and menthol sensor in humans in collaboration with the Lander lab at TSRI (Science 2017).
+Following the initial determination of the channel architecture, we investigated the molecular mechanisms of TRPM8 gating by which the channel is activated by various ligand modulators, including cooling agents such as menthol and icilin and membrane lipid phosphatidylinositol 4,5-bisphosphate [PI(4,5)P2].
 A unique feature of TRPM8 is that the channel activation requires PI(4,5)P2, which allosterically enhances the potency of cooling agents on channel activity.
-Using the new Titan Krios cryo-EM at Duke, we have independently determined two cryo-EM structures of TRPM8 complex structures: TRPM8-icilin-Ca2+-PI(4,5)P2 and TRPM8-WS12 (menthol analog)-PI(4,5)P2 (Science 2019).
+Using the Titan Krios cryo-EM at Duke, we independently determined two cryo-EM structures of TRPM8 complex structures: TRPM8-icilin-Ca2+-PI(4,5)P2 and TRPM8-WS12 (menthol analog)-PI(4,5)P2 (Science 2019).
 Our study revealed that the binding pocket for cooling agents is located at the voltage-sensor-like domain (VSLD) cavity and that PI(4,5)P2 binds to a previously unobserved membrane interfacial cavity assembled by key subdomains at an inter-layer nexus.
-These results provided a structural explanation for the allosteric coupling between PI(4,5)P2 and cooling agents, as well as a framework to understanding the molecular basis for TRPM8 gating (Science 2019).
-Currently, work is underway to further explore the gating transitions in TRPM8 channels.
+These results provided a structural explanation for the allosteric coupling between PI(4,5)P2 and cooling agents, as well as a framework to understand the molecular basis for TRPM8 gating.

 TRPM2 plays a key role in redox sensation in many different cell types.
 In addition, it is responsible for sensing warm temperatures and regulating body temperature in humans.
 TRPM2 interacts with the endogenous agonist ADP-ribose (ADPR) as well as Ca2+ ions, both of which are required for channel activation.